projectcapfit/capfit/README.md

-# 🏋️‍♀️ CapFit – Fitness & Activity Tracker App
+# 🏋️‍♀️ CapFit – Fitness Gamification & Activity Tracker App

 **CapFit** is a modern fitness and activity tracking app built using **Kotlin** and powered by **Firebase**.
 The app encourages users to stay active through gamified experiences while tracking walking, cycling, and other physical activities.